keshavbansal02/Car-Rental-Project/README.md

 # Car Rental System - Java

 This is a simple Car Rental System implemented in Java.
 It allows users to rent and return cars, manage customer information, and calculate rental charges.
+This Project is purely based on OOPs Concepts.

 ## Features